walaj/VariantBam/README.md

 ##### Rules

-The default rule is to include every read, and the conditions within the rule are to be
+Rules are supplied as a list of criteria that a read must satisfy.
-thought of as exclusion criteria.
 Note that you can take the complement of a condition by prefixing with a ``!``.
 For example:

 ```bash